-- Implement filters at the email gateway to filter out emails with known phishing indicators, such as known malicious subject lines, and block suspicious IP addresses at the firewall.
+- Implement filters at the email gateway to sift out emails with known phishing indicators, such as known malicious subject lines, and block suspicious links.

-- Create a policy for reporting phishing emails to the Information Technology (IT) department.
+- Implement a standardized protocol for reporting phishing attempts to the Information Technology (IT) department.

 - Never reveal personal or financial information in response to an email.
 Legitimate organizations will never ask for this information in an unsolicited email.

-- If the message appears to be a phishing or spam email, do not respond.
+- If the message appears to be a phishing email, do not respond.
 Report it to the IT department immediately and await further instruction.